Best Tech YouTube Channels: 25 Creators Every Tech Fan Should Watch

 Channel link: Gamers Nexus

-• Content focus: Benchmark-heavy hardware testing, in-depth reviews, performance charts
+• Content focus: Performance heavy hardware testing, in depth reviews, benchmark graphs

-• Why follow: This is the “data first” channel.
-Great for serious purchasing decisions, especially GPUs, CPUs, cases, and cooling.
+• Why you should follow: This is the “data first” channel.
+Perfect for big purchase decisions, especially in GPUs, CPUs, cases and cooling.

-• Best video to start with: A GPU review for the exact card you’re considering
+• Video you should start with: A GPU review for the specific card you’re considering.

 JayzTwoCents